newjersey/navigator.business.nj.gov/web/roadmaps/tasks/research-insurance-needs.md

 ---
 id: "research-insurance-needs"
-name: "Research Insurance Needs"
+name: "Get an Insurance Policy"
 callToActionLink: ""
 callToActionText: ""
 ---

-You may consider obtaining insurance for your business.
+You should consider obtaining insurance for your business.
 Insurance will protect your company's assets should you be held liable for an incident.
 Speak with an insurance broker to identify your insurance needs.
 A few common types of insurance businesses obtain:

 1. **Commerical General Liablity Insurance:** Research coverage and pricing options for your industry and business size.
 2. **Workmans Compensation Insurance:** Find a `workmans comp insurance|workers-comp` plan if you have employees.
 The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation.